fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

     ...
 </pre>

-The other error situation is related a situation where the id is in the correct format, but no note is found from the database for that id.
+The other error situation happens when the id is in the correct format, but no note is found in the database for that id.

 <pre>
 Method: GET